jeffxf/live-rebuild/README.md

 - Golang code should be stored in the **`src/`** directory.
 - The **`REPO_PATH`** variable in the **`.env`** file specifies the path of the repo to ensure the app is built correctly.
 - The `go get` command will be ran on each rebuild to download new dependencies if the `src/vendor/` directory doesn't exist.
+- `cmd.sh` is run when the container starts which calls the Makefile if running in dev mode.
+- The Makefile uses fswatch to watch for changes and rebuilds/reruns the app.

 ### Dev